konrad-dot-exe/IGD_project1/AI_README.md

 - `_Boot.unity` initializes singletons/services, then loads the first level via Addressables/SceneManager.
 - Dev scratch scenes live in `Scenes/Dev/`.
 Production scenes in `Scenes/Prod/`.

-## Notes for the AI
-- When asked to add a feature, propose the file path(s) and assembly to place the code.
-- Prefer composing behaviours with small components over large god classes.
-- Suggest tests when adding non-trivial logic.